richterich/ansi-c/README.md

   /lib64/ld-linux-x86-64.so.2
 ```

-You should install the `CMake`.
+You should install `CMake`.
-For example, you will type a following command in a terminal if you use package manager `pacman`:
+For example, you will enter the following command in terminal if you use package manager `pacman`:
 ```bash
 $ sudo pacman -S cmake
 ```
-To check the `CMake` version type `$ cmake --version` in a terminal.
+To check version of `CMake` enter `$ cmake --version` in terminal.
 The output of the command would be something like this:
 ```bash
 cmake version 3.14.5